Prizrak31/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that changes cureent user to betty
-Task 1 who am i is a script that prints the username of the current user
+Task 1 who am i is a script that prints the username of the current user Task 2 groups is a script that prints all the groups the current user is part of